Dresden Codak

-Dresden Codak is a webcomic written and illustrated by A. Senna Diaz (formerly Arryn Diaz).
+Dresden Codak is a webcomic written and illustrated by A. Senna Diaz.
 Described by Diaz as a "celebration of science, death and human folly", the comic presents stories that deal with elements of philosophy, science and technology, and/or psychology.
-The comic was recognized in 2008 at the Web Cartoonist's Choice Awards for Outstanding Use of Color and Outstanding Use of The Medium.
+The comic was recognized in 2008 at the Web Cartoonists' Choice Awards for Outstanding Use of Color and Outstanding Use of The Medium.

 On October 22, 2008, Dresden Codak concluded a long-running sequence called "Hob", which focused on the character Kimiko's discovery of a post-Singularity robot and its attempted recovery by people from a future in which Earth was destroyed in a war with the artificial intelligence that once tended the planet.

 On February 25, 2013, Senna Diaz launched a Kickstarter campaign to raise funds for a hard cover book edition of the webcomic.
 Dubbed The Tomorrow Girl: Dresden Codak Volume 1, it collected the first 5 years of the webcomic plus additional art and reformatted everything to fit printed media.
 The campaign reached its original goal of $30,000 in less than 24 hours and ended with a total of $534,994.